Carl-Henric/MS1/README.md

 - Implement calendly with their own API so it's easy to book a meeting directly on the site.
 - Real showcase projects.
 - Make menu close after click on mobile.
+- Add a "Need help" section where you can order updates on your homepage with a form.
 ---
 ## Testing
 Google Devtools has been used to test the site on the following devices: